-Kim Barber records 'Dardana' as Yandikutji's wife, which is the same name David Stock gave me.
-David Stock's comment regarding his grandfather 'Yandikutji' was, 'My father told me about him'.
-As stated above, Mark Chambers (2005) also recorded 'Yandikutji' as the male apical ancestor who died 'before 1910'; however, in 2005 Chambers recorded 'Tharu' as Yandikutji's wife.
+David's comment to Bill Day regarding his grandfather 'Yandikutji' was, 'My father told me about him'.
+Mark Chambers (2005) also records 'Yandikutji' as a male apical ancestor who died 'before 1910'; however, in 2005 Chambers records 'Tharu' as Yandikutji's wife, not 'Dardana'.